kevinthedang/discord-git-notifier/README.md

 * Merges
 * Pull Requests
 * Releases
+* Issues
 * Maybe more when I think of them
-I am thinking of either having all messages either link to a channel in a server or just have multiple channels to handle different repositories.
+I am thinking of either having all messages either link to a channel in a server or just have multiple channels (maybe even 1 thread per repository) to handle different repositories.

 ## Other Considerations
 Another thing I've considered is handle organizations/issues/etc.